 Don’t feel obligated to get a master’s degree just because it’s a popular choice.
 After years of working on your career, you may find that there are other options that pertain to your interests and demands.
 One consideration may be to get a certification instead of a full master’s; the course load isn’t nearly as heavy, it takes less time, and costs less money.
 Additionally, there are myriad options for online courses that cover not only academic areas, but professional development topics as well (public speaking, management, computer programs, etc.).
 You could even go the free route and explore massive open online courses (MOOCs).
 But if you graduate and work at a company where you thrive, you may very well move up the ladder without that added degree—and sometimes, that’s the best option of all.

-Graduate school is definitely a great option for many students, but attending immediately after undergrad doesn’t work for everyone.
-Make sure you consider all the factors—your potential programs, your career trajectory, your financial situation—before making an official decision.
-And when you do go off to grad school, you can do so ready and excited for the next step in your academic journey.
+Grad school is a great option for many students, but attending immediately after undergrad doesn’t work for everyone.
+Make sure you consider all the factors—your potential programs, your career trajectory, and your financial situation—before making an official decision.
+When and if you do go to grad school, you'll be certain it's the right step in your professional journey.

-Use our Graduate School Search tool to find the right grad program for you for the future.
+When you're ready to start exploring your options, use our Graduate School Search tool to find the right program for you.